Kraft Foods Inc.: Sponsorships and promotions

 Kraft Foods Inc was an official partner and sponsor of Major League Soccer and sponsored the Kraft Nabisco Championship, one of the four "majors" on the LPGA tour.
 The company also sponsored the Kraft Fight Hunger Bowl, a post-season college football bowl game.

-Kraft Hockeyville originally was Canadian reality television series developed by CBC Sports in 2006 and was sponsored by Kraft Foods in which communities across Canada compete to demonstrate their commitment to the sport of ice hockey.
-The contest revolves around a central theme of community spirit in Canada.
-In 2007, the contest was relegated to segments aired on Hockey Night in Canada.
+Kraft Hockeyville was a Canadian reality television series developed by CBC Sports in 2006 and sponsored by Kraft Foods, in which communities across Canada competed to demonstrate their commitment to the sport of ice hockey.
+The contest revolved around a central theme of community spirit in Canada.
+In 2007, the contest was relegated to a series of segments aired on Hockey Night in Canada.

-Kraft released an iPad app called "Big Fork Little Fork" in 2011 which, in addition to games and other distractions, has information regarding how to use Kraft foods in nutritious ways.
-This app costs $1.99; a version for home computers is available on the iTunes app store.
+Kraft released an iPad app called "Big Fork Little Fork" in 2011 which, in addition to games and other distractions, provided information regarding how to use Kraft foods in nutritious ways.
+The app cost $1.99; a version for home computers was also available on the iTunes app store.

 Brands

 Before the company was split, its core businesses were in beverage, cheese, dairy foods, snack foods, confectionery, and convenience foods.

-Kraft's major brands, which each generated revenues exceeding $1 billion, as:
+Kraft's major brands (those that generated revenues exceeding $1 billion) were: